-Old English docga, a late, rare word, used in at least one Middle English source in reference to a powerful breed of canine.
-The word forced out Old English hund (the general Germanic and Indo-European word, from root from PIE root *kwon-) by 16c. and subsequently was picked up in many continental languages (French dogue (16c.), Danish dogge, German Dogge (16c.)), but the origin remains one of the great mysteries of English etymology.
+"quadruped of the genus Canis," Old English docga, a late, rare word, used in at least one Middle English source in reference specifically to a powerful breed of canine; other early Middle English uses tend to be depreciatory or abusive.
+Its origin remains one of the great mysteries of English etymology.

 Many expressions -- a dog's life (c.
-1600), go to the dogs (1610s), etc. -- reflect earlier hard use of the animals as hunting accessories, not pampered pets.
+1600), go to the dogs (1610s), dog-cheap (1520s), etc. -- reflect the earlier hard use of the animals as hunting accessories, not pets.
 In ancient times, "the dog" was the worst throw in dice (attested in Greek, Latin, and Sanskrit, where the word for "the lucky player" was literally "the dog-killer"), which plausibly explains the Greek word for "danger," kindynos, which appears to be "play the dog" (but Beekes is against this).

 Notwithstanding, as a dog hath a day, so may I perchance have time to declare it in deeds.
 [Princess Elizabeth, 1550]